 Hezbollah also has a long history of cooperation with criminal networks.
 On May 27, 2020, U.S. prosecutors announced the indictment of a former Venezuelan politician who sought to recruit terrorists from Hezbollah and Hamas to orchestrate attacks against U.S. interests.
 Adel El Zabayar, a Venezuelan citizen of Syrian descent who is a close associate of Venezuelan President Nicolás Maduro, traveled to the Middle East in 2014 to obtain weapons and recruit members of Hezbollah and Hamas to train at hidden camps in Venezuela.
-The goal of this "unholy alliance," according to the U.S. Attorney's Office for the Southern District of New York, was to "create a large terrorist cell capable of attacking United States interests on behalf of the Cartel de Los Soles," a criminal organization that "conspired to export literally tons of cocaine into the U.S."10 and China.
-Although the U.S. intelligence community assesses that Iran does not have an ICBM capability (an intercontinental ballistic missile with a range of 5,500 kilometers or about 2,900 miles), Tehran has worked diligently to develop one under the guise of its space program.
-Iran is not likely to develop missiles capable of reaching the United States until 2025 at the earliest.
-However, it has launched several satellites with space launch vehicles that use similar technology, which could also be adapted to develop an ICBM capability.
-12
+The goal of this "unholy alliance," according to the U.S. Attorney's Office for the Southern District of New York, was to "create a large terrorist cell capable of attacking United States interests on behalf of the Cartel de Los Soles," a criminal organization that "conspired to export literally tons of cocaine into the U.S."11

+Iran's Ballistic Missile Threat.
+Iran has an extensive missile development program that has received key assistance from North Korea as well as (until the imposition of sanctions by the U.N.
+Security Council) more limited support from Russia and China.
+Although the U.S. Intelligence Community assesses that Iran does not have an ICBM capability (an intercontinental ballistic missile with a range of 5,500 kilometers or about 2,900 miles), Tehran has worked diligently to develop such a capability under the guise of its space program.
+Iran is not likely to develop missiles that can reach the United States until 2025 at the earliest, but it has launched several satellites with space launch vehicles that use similar technology, which could also be adapted to develop an ICBM capability.